Dudemanguy/password-sanity/README.md

 ## Usage
 On the first usage, pws will prompt you to create the encrypted master file.
 The location is `~/.local/share/pws/master.asc`.

+Install any available shell (bash/zsh) completions with:
+`# pws --install-completions`

 You can add a new account profile to the master file:
 `pws --new-profile profile-name`